Introduction

 my-app/

-├── main.go # register tools and jobs here
+├── main.go # register tools, jobs, and connectors here

 ├── AGENTS.md # AI agent instructions (read by Claude)